akka/akka/akka-docs/rst/scala/persistence-query.rst

 On the other hand the same application may have some complex statistics view or we may have analists working with the data to figure out best bidding strategies and trends – this often requires some kind of expressive query capabilities like for example SQL or writing Spark jobs to analyse the data.
-Trefore the data stored in the write-side needs to be projected into the other read-optimised datastore.
+Therefore the data stored in the write-side needs to be projected into the other read-optimised datastore.

 .. note::
   When refering to **Materialized Views** in Akka Persistence think of it as "some persistent storage of the result of a Query".
-  In other words, it means that the view is created once, in order to be afterwards queries multiple times, as in this format it may be more efficient or interesting to query it (instead of the source events directly).
+  In other words, it means that the view is created once, in order to be afterwards queried multiple times, as in this format it may be more efficient or interesting to query it (instead of the source events directly).

 Materialize view to Reactive Streams compatible datastore
 ---------------------------------------------------------

-If the read datastore exposes it an `Reactive Streams`_ interface then implementing a simple projection is as simple as, using the read-journal and feeding it into the databases driver interface, for example like so:
+If the read datastore exposes an `Reactive Streams`_ interface then implementing a simple projection is as simple as, using the read-journal and feeding it into the databases driver interface, for example like so:

 .. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#projection-into-different-store-rs